KomodoPlatform/developer-docs/docs/basic-docs/start-here/about-komodo.md

 [Embedded video - atomic swaps]

-#### Enjoy All the Benefits of the Old Centralized Exchange System, While Enjoying the Innovations of the New System
+#### Enjoy All the Benefits of the Old System, and of the New

 Everything that was possible in the old system is also possible in the new system.

-High-speed trading is easy, the DEX API allows you to create trading bots and app, and you can even trade on your mobile phone.
+High-speed trading is easy, the DEX API allows you to create atomic-swap powered apps and trading bots, and you can even trade on your mobile phone.

 Our DEX software is not bound to Komodo-based blockchain assets, either.
-If a blockchain asset can trade on a centralized exchange, odds are you can atomic-swap it on our DEX software as well.
+If a blockchain asset can trade on a centralized exchange, odds are you can atomic-swap it on our DEX software.

-#### Skip the Centralized Middleman, and Trade Directly with Your Trading Partner
+#### Skip the Centralized Middleman and Trade Directly with Your Trading Partner

 In an atomic swap, there is no need to lend your money to a third party for temporary holding.
-This reduces the cost of fees and prevents the users from coalescing their funds into a target for hackers.
+This keeps security in the hands of the user, reduces the cost of fees, and prevents the users from coalescing their funds into a large target for hackers.

 #### Keep Your Private Keys Private, At All Times